jensen/quizitive/README.md

 - Time it took to finish the quiz
 - How many correct answers did they get
-- A message showing if he passed or failed the quiz
+- A message showing if they passed or failed the quiz

 ### Bonus features

 1. ✅ Add multiple quizzes to the application.
 User can select which one to take
-2. ✅ User can complete a quiz multiple times
+2. ✅ User can create an account and have all the scores saved in their dashboard.
+User can complete a quiz multiple times
 3. ✅ User can create their own quizzes
-4. ✅ User can create an account to save quiz attempts

 ## Technical Specifications